 One of the joys of festivals in Liberia is that everyone is welcome to join in, irrespective of the occasion.
-Christian, Muslim and cultural events are enjoyed by everyone, whatever their beliefs or tribal cultures, with two of the favorites, Christmas and Eid al Fitr, a cause for celebration in every corner of the state.
+Christian, Muslim and cultural events are enjoyed by everyone, whatever their beliefs or tribal cultures.
+Two of the Liberia holiday favorites, Christmas and Eid al Fitr, are a cause for celebration in every corner of the state.

 New Year’s Day

 The hallmark of all Liberian festivals is the enthusiasm with which they’re celebrated, with New Year's Day a shining example.
 Expect parties, musical performances, dance, song, traditional drumming, lots of eating and drinking and fireworks and bonfires on both New Year’s Eve and Day.

 Christianity is the major religion here, with Easter its main holiday, celebrated in March/April according to the Gregorian calendar.
 Church services and family get-togethers are the main events, and aren’t restricted to the community as all are welcome to take part in the fun.

 Independence Day falls annually on July 26, which is a national holiday.
 Monrovia hosts official events and parades, and parties across the land.